RohanShrivastava08/CaptionCrafty-AI/README.md

 ---

-**CaptionCraft AI** is a modern, full-stack web application built with Next.js that leverages the power of Google's Gemini generative AI to create high-quality, platform-specific content.
+**Caption Crafty** is a modern, full-stack web application built with Next.js that leverages the power of Google's Gemini generative AI to create high-quality, platform-specific content.
 Users can upload media or provide a text topic to generate engaging captions for social media platforms like Instagram, X, and LinkedIn, or even full-length blog posts.

 ## Key Features